 80%

-after-call work through automated call summarization.
+reduction in after-call work through automated call summarization.

 20%